FlatFilers/flatfile-plugins/plugins/autocast/README.md

 ### Dates

-Date strings and numbers are cast to a UTC string.
-The following are examples of date transformations (note: `YYYY-MM-DD...` is interpreted as an ISO 8601 date and is treated as UTC, while other formats are treated as local time and converted to UTC):
+Date strings and numbers are cast to UTC strings.
+For example, `YYYY-MM-DD...` formats are treated as ISO 8601 dates (UTC), whereas other formats are considered local time and converted to UTC:

 - `'2023-08-16'` => `'Wed, 16 Aug 2023 00:00:00 GMT'`
 - `'08-16-2023'` => `'Wed, 16 Aug 2023 00:00:00 GMT'`